Access Management: Programs that Facilitate Access

 Bristol-Myers Squibb Statement on Access to HIV/AIDS Medicines in Sub-Saharan Africa, and Developing and Low-Income Countries

 Direct Import Program: Idis, a U.K.-based leader in named patient programs, works with Bristol-Myers Squibb to help patients with unmet medical needs gain access to potentially life-saving medicines.
 Idis’s work for Bristol-Myers Squibb spans 94 countries on four continents and involves 11 products.
 The company’s Direct Import Policy governs product availability.

-Expanded Access Program: Bristol-Myers Squibb provides access to certain investigational therapies for patients with serious or life-threatening diseases through its Expanded Access Programs.
+Expanded Access to Investigational Medicines: Bristol-Myers Squibb provides access to certain investigational therapies for patients with serious or life-threatening diseases through its Expanded Access program.
 The program is designed to provide these therapies to patients who have exhausted all other treatment options and for which there is no clinical trial available to them.
 Decisions about expanded use of our investigational medicines are made after considerable thought.
 Learn more about our Expanded Access to Investigational Medicines.

 Post Study Drug Program: This program serves the needs of certain former Bristol-Myers Squibb clinical study subjects who have serious and/or life-threatening diseases.
 To be eligible, an individual must have a serious and/or life-threatening disease state; complete a Bristol-Myers Squibb-sponsored clinical trial (excluding Early Access or Expanded Access and Compassionate Use programs and studies that are terminated early); be clinically benefiting and medically stable on the regimen; and be in financial need.
 The medicines a patient will be eligible to receive through the program are limited to those used in the clinical trial and that are marketed locally.
 Investigational products are not supplied through the Post-Study Drug Program.